mauritssilvis/challenges/java/executable_jar_maven/README.md

 ## 2. Issues and solutions

-While setting up and building a Maven project, several problems may occur, which are partly documented in the [Issues and solutions](../basic_maven_project_intellij_idea#2-issues-and-solutions) section of [Setting up a basic Maven project using IntelliJ IDEA](../basic_maven_project_intellij_idea).
+While setting up and building a Maven project, several problems may occur.
+I partly documented these problems in the [Issues and solutions](../basic_maven_project_intellij_idea#2-issues-and-solutions) section of [Setting up a basic Maven project using IntelliJ IDEA](../basic_maven_project_intellij_idea).

 Additional problems may occur when trying to execute a JAR created using Maven.
 I describe these problems, here, including possible solutions.